nikitazu/nyafind/README.md

 nyatools
 ========

-nyafind: a tool to find new anime on nyatorrents.
+nyafind: a tool to find new anime on nyatorrents

 nyalist: a tool to scrape myanimelist.net

+nyalookup: uses nyafind and nyalist to find
+	   new torrents for your anime in progress

 usage
 =====